zachg23/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics  measured in the environment for another 24 hours, but after having applied security controls:
 Start Time 2024-12-13 17:48
 Stop Time	2024-12-14 18:17